 - There are few studies on what happens when transfers are removed.
 One study in Ecuador finds that stopping regular transfers increases child malnutrition (Buser et al., 2017).
 Two years after families lost the transfer (which they had received for seven years), their young children weighed less, were shorter and more likely to be stunted than young children of families that continued to receive the transfer.
-It is vital to maintain regular food consumption during critical stages of child growth. - A study in Mexico finds that receiving Oportunidades for two years instead of one year increases food expenditure but not total expenditure after the programme is over (Angelucci et al., 2012). - The early findings of the "Basic income study in Kenya" indicate that grants received over a shorter period of small regular grants has some benefits for improving household earnings and, but the longer-term grants have more benefits.
+It is vital to maintain regular food consumption during critical stages of child growth. - A study in Mexico finds that receiving Oportunidades for two years instead of one year increases food expenditure but not total expenditure after the programme is over (Angelucci et al., 2012). - The early findings of the 'Basic income study in Kenya' indicate that small regular grants received over a shorter period have some benefits for improving household earnings, but the longer-term grants have more benefits.
 These are preliminary findings.